Zeeshan-R9/MYSQLNotes/README.md

 - **Foreign Key Definition**:
   The **primary key** of one table, when stored in another table, is referred to as the **foreign key** of that table.

+- If two tables have a 1-1 relationship, the  data of two tables can be stored in a single table.

+- Many-Many Relationship is established by using an intermediate table that has a 1-Many relationship with the two tables in the many-many relationship.

+- By making the **foreign key** enforce the *Refrential Integrity*, we can make sure that the value that we set in the foriegn cell is also present in the other tables primary key.

+---
+## How columns are defined
+- Columns whose values are automatically generate by the **DBMS** are called **Auto-incremented columns**.
+- **Columns Data Types:**
+  - *CHAR, VCHAR: A string of letters, numbers or symbols.*
+  - *INT, DECIMAL: Integer or Decimal numbers that contain exact values.*
+  - *FLOAT: Floating-point numbers that contain approximate values.*
+  - *DATE: Date & Time*